timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

   chat = chatResource({
     model: 'gpt-4.1',
-    prompt: 'You are a helpful assistant that can answer questions and help with tasks',
+    system: 'You are a helpful assistant that can answer questions and help with tasks',
     tools: [
       createTool({
         name: 'getUser',